Kadampanad

+The Kadampanad region has a Malankara Orthodox majority population.

 Kadampanad, Kallukuzhi, Thuvayoor and Mannadi areas form Kadampanad panchayath.
 Mannadi is known as the place where Veluthambi Dalawa, the great freedom fighter, died.

 Etymology

 The name Kadampanad might have been derived from the word " khada nadu".
 There is also a belief that this place was occupied by Kadampa dynasty kings and hence the name Kadampanad was derived.